-as indicated in ADN, chapter 3.2, table A, column (12).
+as indicated in ADN, Chapter 3.2, Table A, column (12).

 These markings shall be about 1 m one above the other, in a suitable position and high enough to be visible from all directions.
-The three blue cones may be replaced byt hree blue cones at the bow and three blue cones at the stern of the vessel with the lowest cone placed at a height of not less than 3 m.
+The three blue cones may be replaced by three blue cones at the bow and three blue cones at the stern of the vessel at a height of not less than 3 m.

-- 4. When a pushed convoy or side-by-side formation includes one or more of the vessels referred to in paragraphs 1, 2 or 3 above, the marking prescribed in paragraphs 1, 2 or 3 above shall be carried by the vessel propelling the pushed convoy or side-by-side formation. - 5.
-Pushed convoys propelled by two pushers side-by-side shall carry the marking referred to in paragraph 4 above on the starboard pusher. - 6.
-Any vessel, pushed convoy or side-by-side formation carrying out a transport operation involving several dangerous substances that are referred to in paragraphs 1, 2 and 3 above shall carry the marking corresponding to the substance that requires the greatest number of blue lights or blue cones.
+4. When a pushed convoy or side-by-side formation includes one or more of the vessels referred to in paragraphs 1, 2 or 3 above, the marking prescribed in paragraphs 1, 2 or 3 above shall be carried by the vessel propelling the pushed convoy or side-by-side formation.

+5. Pushed convoys propelled by two pushers side-by-side shall carry the marking referred to in paragraph 4 above on the starboard pusher.

+6. Any vessel, pushed convoy or side-by-side formation carrying out a transport operation involving several dangerous substances that are referred to in paragraphs 1, 2 and 3 above shall carry the marking corresponding to the substance that requires the greatest number of blue lights or blue cones.

-- 7. Any vessel not required to carry the markings prescribed in paragraphs 1, 2 or 3 above but which has been issued with a certificate of approval or a provisional certificate of approval in accordance with section 1.16.1 of ADN which conforms to the safety provisions for vessels referred to in paragraph 1 above, may, on approaching a lock, display the markings prescribed in paragraph 1 above, when it wishes to pass through the lock with a vessel required to display the markings prescribed in paragraph 1 above. - 8.
-The intensity of the blue lights prescribed in this article shall be at least equal to that of ordinary blue lights.
+7. Any vessel not required to carry the markings referred to in paragraphs 1, 2 or 3 above but which has been issued with an approval certificate in accordance with section 8.1.8 or a provisional certificate in accordance with section 8.1.9 of ADN which conforms to the safety provisions for vessels referred to in paragraph 1 above, may, on approaching a lock, display the markings referred to in paragraph 1 above, when it wishes to pass through the lock with a vessel required to display the markings referred to in paragraph 1 above.

+8. The intensity of the blue lights prescribed in this article shall be at least equal to that of ordinary blue lights.